 In the 50s and 60s, Stroganoff saw quite a bit of popularity in the US, but overtime its image was marred by canned cream of mushroom soup and poor cuts of meat that were slopped over noodles or rice and served in school cafeterias.

-It’s such a classic dish.
-If you’ve been scared off by bad school cafeteria versions, now is the time to give stroganoff another chance.
+If you’ve been scared off by bad cafeteria versions of beef sreoganoff, now is the time to give it another chance.